 And look at the intricate detail on this arch:

 During your tour you will also see an original Gutenberg Bible on display.
 It is one of only three complete copies in the world printed on vellum.

 The entire tour takes about an hour.
 My 12 and 14-year-old kids both loved the tour.
 My 10-year-old enjoyed the architecture, but didn’t find the commentary as interesting as the older two did.

 We scheduled our tour through our Senator’s office, but according to the Library of Congress website, advance reservations are not necessary.
 The website also states Family Tours are offered during holidays and peak periods that is ideal for kids ages six to fourteen.

 You do not need to take a guided tour to see the library.
 Any visitor can see the Great Hall and exhibitions.
 Only researchers can enter the reading rooms.
 Parents with children with shorter attention spans might want to do a self-guided tour, then stop in the Young Readers Center.
-This page on the website has more information about family programs, resources for self-guided tours, and more.
-Be sure to print out this activity sheet for kids before your visit.

 I highly recommend the guided tour, but also wish we had allotted an extra hour to explore the library on our own.

 Closed Thanksgiving Day, Christmas and New Years Holidays.

 The closest Metro stations are Capitol South (Blue/Orange Line – a two-block walk) and Union Station (Red Line – a half-mile walk).